mimichelow/ConditionalShortestPathcpp/README.md

-* WIP
+# WIP

 MORE TO COME

 This is the implementation for Conditional Shortest Path provided previously, but using c++.

-* WHAT'S DONE
+# WHAT'S DONE

-Implemented TrainLine Class usin OOP.
+* Implemented TrainLine Class usin OOP.
-Implemented Station Class
+* Implemented Station Class

-* TODO
+# TODO

--Complete README
+* Complete README
--Implement TrainLine population from file
+* Implement TrainLine population from file
--Implement ConditionalShortestPath algoritm
+* Implement ConditionalShortestPath algoritm